waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 9. Re-Click **Visit App URL** on Bluemix.
 	![alt text](images/nodejsAppRedeploy.png "Node.js Main Panel")

-The Financial Risk Management application is now hosted in Bluemix and use the Finance Risk Management APIs.
+The Financial Risk Management application is now hosted in Bluemix and use the Finance Risk Management API.

 ## 2. Make a cognitive application using Watson Services